nlakshmanan/ADL_project/README.md

 Output is tensorboard that shows the training in progress.

 ## Deliverables:
-(1)Run SURREAL without MuJoCo, embed SURREAL with an alternative simulator <br />
+(1)Run SURREAL without MuJoCo by providing SURREAL with pybullet-gym support <br />
 (2)Docker image <br />
 (3)Docker File